Bleeding Heart, Lyre Flower, Lady-In-A-Bath, etc.

 This species of Bleeding Heart had had several names using Fumaria spectabilis L. as the basionym:

 Fumaria spectabilis L.-Named and described by Carl von Linnaeus in Species Plantarum in 1753.
 The genus, Fumaria Tourn. ex.
 L. was described by Linnaeus in Species Plantarum in 1753 but he didn’t originally name the genus.
-I think Joseph Pitton de Tournefort named the genus as he did many before Linnaeus published their names in 1753.
-The Fumaria genus is still an accepted genus which includes 57 accepted species.
+Joseph Pitton de Tournefort named the genus as he did many before Linnaeus published their names in 1753.
+Mr. Linnasus gave him the credit for first naming and describing the genus.
+The Fumaria genus is still an accepted genus which includes 53 accepted species.

 Diclytra spectabilis (L.) DC.-Named and described by Augustin Pyramus de Candolle in Regni Vegetabilis Systema Naturale in 1821.
 The genus, Diclytra Borkh., was named and described by Moritz (Moriz) Balthasar Borkhausen in Archiv für die Botanik in 1797.
 This genus is now a synonym of Dicentra.